aws-powertools/powertools-lambda-python/docs/contributing/getting_started.md

 This happens when:

-- You did not install the local dev environment yet
+* You did not install the local dev environment yet
-    - You can install dev deps with `make dev` command
+    * You can install dev deps with `make dev` command
-- The code in the repository is raising an exception while the `pdoc` is scanning the codebase
+* The code in the repository is raising an exception while the `pdoc` is scanning the codebase
-    - Unfortunately, this exception is not shown to you, but if you run, `poetry run pdoc --pdf aws_lambda_powertools`, the exception is shown and you can prevent the exception from being raised
+    * Unfortunately, this exception is not shown to you, but if you run, `poetry run pdoc --pdf aws_lambda_powertools`, the exception is shown and you can prevent the exception from being raised
-    - Once resolved the documentation should load correctly again
+    * Once resolved the documentation should load correctly again

-## Licensing

-See the [LICENSE](LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.

-We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.